jmbarzee/loadbalancer/rfd/0000-tcp-load-balancer.md

     connections := currentWindowsConnections + previousWindowsConnections * durationSinceCurrentWindow / windowDuration
 ```

-### Upstreams
+### Health Checking
 Health checking is both passive and active.
-Upstreams are treated as available only after succeeding a routine (+ jitter) health check.
-Upstreams become unavailable after either failing a health check, timing out, or returning a connection error.
+Upstreams are healthy only after succeeding a routine (+ jitter) health check.
+Upstreams become unhealthy and thus unavailable after either failing a health check, timing out, or returning a connection error.
+Configuration for the number of retries and length of time outs to an upstream may be configurable at server startup, determined at implementation.

  A connection will choose the upstream that has the least existing connections based on the sliding windows supported by the rate limiting.

 ### API